DavidTTran/Crate/README.md

 <img width="841" alt="Screen Shot 2020-07-12 at 12 43 38 PM" src="https://user-images.githubusercontent.com/44849120/87254152-b790f100-c43d-11ea-8845-9457b263ad8f.png">
 <img width="1002" alt="Screen Shot 2020-07-12 at 12 43 17 PM" src="https://user-images.githubusercontent.com/44849120/87254188-f2932480-c43d-11ea-912b-89a89b6c7c1f.png">

+## Wins and Challenges
+# Wins
+  - We gained a greater understanding of how the Front-End UI connects to the Back-End.
+By working together, we were able to create two new axios posts to the back end with new user information and an uploaded image.
+We were then able to load that new information to the server database, bring the new information back to the front-end, where we updated state and local storage.
+Ultimately, the new information is displayed on the page.
+# Challenges
+  - Understanding the file structure of a larger codebase was initially daunting, but we all now have a greater of understanding of how all of the front end and back end pieces fit together.
+One of the biggest challenges for both the FE and BE was being able to implement testing.
+For the BE, they were using a new testing library and testing in new languages, and for the FE they were using a new global state with testing.

 ## Screenshots and GIFs
 Click on image to view fullscreen and zoom